The Shadow – Stamina Nightblade PvP Build

 - Maintain your poison injection on your target to make sure that you’re getting the weapon damage boost from the master’s bow.

-- Rally and Shuffle to maximize your defensive capabilities.
+- Maintain Rally and Shuffle to maximize your defensive capabilities.
 Re-cast rally if you need a heal in a pinch, and casting Vigor will also give you a good heal and heal-over-time to supplement that.

 - Stamina Nightblades mitigate their damage best through being hard to pin down.
 Use your mobility via dodge rolling and major expedition from your bow passives to your advantage.
-Also, this major expedition will be key to gap closing since we do not run a gap closer.

 - Picking your opponents and learning how to weave yourself in and out of combat via cloak will be instrumental to your success.